-The R&D tax credit claim must be filed within 12 months of the company's year-end; thus, there is an incentive to consider whether any immediate action is required.
+The R&D tax credit claim must now be pre-notified to Revenue and be filed within 12 months of the company's year-end; thus, there is an incentive to consider whether any immediate action is required.
 Having the appropriate documentation in place is critical.